ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The triple object is a series of additional measurements that are evaluated in the order they appear in an array.
 The series has one or more member-records containing additional Reference Values that may contain Endorsement values.
-If Evidence matches the additional Reference Values, both the additional Reference Values and the Endorsed values, if any, are accepted.
+If Evidence matches the additional Reference Values in a member-record, the Endorsed values in that member-record, if any, are accepted.

 The first successfully matched member-record from the `reference-endorsed-record` series terminates evaluation.
 If none of the member-records in this series is matched, then the entire triple